 Jose Ospina

-José Ospina is a Consultant specialising in development and management of housing, recycling and environmental projects.
+José Ospina is a Consultant specialising in development and management of housing, energy issues, reuse and eco-design of electronics and other environmental projects.

 José has worked for clients in public, private and non-profit sectors, both in Ireland, Europe and South America, and developed and submitted Projects for European funding under several EU Programmes, including ECOS-Ouvertures, Interreg, ALTENER and the LIFE-Environment Programme.

-Jóse has secured funding from various EU funding sources, including the Third System and Employment (DGV), the ECOS-Overtures (DGXVI) and Life-Environment Programmes ALTERNER (Directorate Energy) and Article 13 (DGV), for diverse housing, social and recycling initiatives.
+José has secured funding from various EU funding sources, including the Third System and Employment (DGV), the ECOS-Overtures (DGXVI) and Life-Environment Programme, ALTENER II (Directorate Energy) and Article 13 (DGV), for diverse housing, social and recycling initiatives, as well as national funding sources like the Irish Environment Protection Agency's STRIVE and Cleaner Greener Production Programme.

-Previous employers include FEDEVIVIENDA (Colombian federation of community housing organisations), CECOP (European confederation of social and production co-operatives), Co-op Home Services (London), Bournemouth Churches Housing Association, Bootstrap Enterprises, the Walter Segal Trust, London Borough of Bromley, Get Tallaght Working and Housing Ourselves - Comparative Study of Housing Participation (Dublin), Dublin Corporation and Dublin Arts Centre, Cork County Council and the Presentation Order.
+Previous employers include FEDEVIVIENDA (Colombian federation of community housing organisations), CECOP (European confederation of social and production co-operatives), Co-op Home Services (London), Bournemouth Churches Housing Association, Bootstrap Enterprises, the Walter Segal Trust, London Borough of Bromley, Get Tallaght Working, the Dublin Arts Centre, Cork County Council and the Presentation Order.
+He has also worked as Expert Evaluator for the European Commission on the Intelligent Energy for Europe Programme, and for URBACT, the European exchange and learning programme, promoting sustainable urban development.

 José holds and MA in Architecture, a Certificate in Housing Association Finance and a Post-Graduate Certificate in Housing Association Development Management.
+He is a qualified Building Energy Rating (BER) assessor, registered with Sustainable Energy Ireland.
 He speaks a variety of languages including English and Spanish, some Italian and French.

 His book "Housing Ourselves" deals with user-participation in housing.
 He has written reports on third sector and recycling issues, and for various housing journals.
-He has been Services Development Manager for the Novas-Overtures Group Ltd. in Ireland, and currently works for Dublin City Council as a Project Manager for Project HEATSUN, a IT Reuse and Eco-design Project, and as Secretary of the Carbery Housing Association.
+He has been Services Development Manager for the Novas-Overtures Group Ltd. in Ireland, and as Project Manager for Dublin City Council on the LIFE-Environment funded Project HEATSUN, an IT Reuse and Eco-design Project.
+He is currently working as Project Manager for the University of Limerick on the RE-Evaluate Project, for MicroPro on the ZeroWIN Project and as Secretary of the Carbery Housing Association.